-New mental health service for young people in Scarborough Whitby and RyedaleThe Trust has introduced a new mental health service to support children and young people living in Scarborough, Whitby and Ryedale.
+New service for children and young people in HarrogateThe Trust has introduced a new mental health service to support children and young people living in and around Harrogate

-The new crisis resolution home treatment service launches on 31 July and will provide specialised community care to children and young people in a mental health crisis.
+The new Harrogate crisis resolution home treatment service launched on 1 October and will provide specialised community care to children and young people in a mental health crisis.

-The service will work in partnership with GPs, child and adolescent mental health (CAMHS) teams, local authorities and other supporting services to reduce mental health difficulties, limit further deterioration and lessen the likelihood of further risk to young people experiencing mental ill-health.
+Staff from the new service will work in partnership with GP’s, child and adolescent mental health (CAMHS) teams, local authorities and other supporting services to reduce mental health difficulties, limit further deterioration and lessen the likelihood of further risk to young people experiencing mental ill-health.

-The service is available to young people in Scarborough, Whitby and Ryedale under the age of 18 who are in emotional distress or may be displaying high levels of risk taking behaviour or self-harm.
+The service is available to young people under the age of 18 who are in emotional distress or may be displaying high levels of risk taking behaviour or self-harm.

-Commenting on the service John Barnard, project lead, said: “We believe that young people should receive the care and treatment they need in surroundings that best meet their needs and they should not be admitted to hospital unless it is clinically necessary to do so.
+Commenting on its launch, John Barnard, project lead, said: “We believe that young people should receive the care and treatment they need in surroundings that best meet their needs and they should not be admitted to hospital unless it is clinically necessary to do so.

 “The new multi-disciplinary crisis resolution home treatment team will be able to provide a range of tailored treatments and interventions to meet the needs of young people and their families in a community setting.”